 (Added 6/06, Ord.
 06-08, Policy 6.18.3; Amended 11/12, Ord., 2012-20; Amended 11/13, Ord.
-2013-22, Policy FLU4.15.3-r)
+2013-22, Policy FLU4.15.3-r, Amended 11/16, Ord.
+2016-26)

-Town Center.
-The Town Center Code will require all property owners within each of the identified Town Center Neighborhoods to address, at a minimum, the planning and funding of public utilities and major transportation facilities consistent with the Town Center Specific Area Plan, Town Center Neighborhood planning requirements, and applicable Comprehensive Plan policies.
+- FLU4.2.7 Town Center.
+The Town Center Code will require all property owners within each of the identified Town Center Neighborhoods to address, at a minimum, the planning and funding of public utilities and major transportation facilities consistent Town Center Neighborhood planning requirements and applicable Comprehensive Plan policies.
 All applicable property owners will be required to participate in Neighborhood-based Adequate Public Facilities/Developer Agreements to address the provision and funding of public infrastructure.
 Approval by the Board of County Commissioners of such agreements shall be required prior to, or in conjunction with, approval of a Planned Development (PD) application.
 (Added 11/13, Ord.
-2013-22)

-OBJ FLU4.3

-TRANSPORTATION SYSTEM.
-Within each SAP there shall be a balanced transportation system that offers with equal priority, multiple transportation options.
+2013-22; - OBJ FLU4.3 TRANSPORTATION SYSTEM.
+Within each Village, there shall be a balanced transportation system that offers, with equal priority, multiple transportation options.
 This will include local and regional transit options, bicycle and pedestrian ways, and both higher speed thoroughfares and lower speed local roads for automobiles.
 (Added 12/04, Ord.
 04-21, Obj.
 6.11; Amended 11/13, Ord.
-2013-22, OBJ FLU4.11-r)
+2013-22, OBJ FLU4.11-r; Amended 11/15, Ord.
+2015-21; Amended 11/16, Ord.
+2016-26)